momentum-mod/docs/content/docs/guide/map_submission/map_porting.md

 ![Lumper Map Summaries](/images/map_porting/entitytools_example.png)

 {{< hint info >}} Entity Tools uses ImGui which can have very small fonts on large monitors.
-You can use `devui_font_scale` to change the font size, `2` is a good value. {{< /hint >}}
+You can use `devui_font_scale` to change the font size. {{< /hint >}}

 ### Exporting to Lumper

-Entity Tools changes in-game entity in real-time, but to permanently apply to a BSP, it generates a [Stripper](https://www.bailopan.net/stripper/) config file that can be used to use in [Lumper](#lumper).
+Entity Tools changes in-game entities in real-time.
+To permanently apply these changes to a BSP, it generates a [Stripper](https://www.bailopan.net/stripper/) config file that can be used in [Lumper](#lumper).

-To export changes made in the Entity Tools by clicking the "Export To File" button.
-The entity changes are then written into a \<mapname\>.cfg file in your `maps/entitytools_stripper` folder.
-To open in Lumper, go to the **Jobs** page, create a _Stripper (File)_ job, and load it from disk.
+You can export changes made with the Entity Tools by clicking the "Export To File" button.
+The entity changes are then written to a \<mapname\>.cfg file in your `maps/entitytools_stripper` folder.
+To use these files in Lumper, go to the **Jobs** page, create a _Stripper (File)_ job, and then load it from disk.

-Or, if you have Game Sync enabled, you can just click the "Export to Lumper" button in the Entity Tools, which will immediately create a _Stripper (Text)_ job.
+Alternatively if you have Game Sync enabled, you can click the "Export to Lumper" button in the Entity Tools, which will immediately create a _Stripper (Text)_ job.

 Once a job is created, you can run it by clicking the "Run" button.
 This will apply the changes to the BSP file in Lumper.
-You can see the applied changes in the logs panel, as well as in the modified entities (marked by \*) in the Entity Editor.
+These changes will be displayed in the logs panel and modified entities will be marked as changed (indicated by \*) in the Entity Editor.

 ![Example Entity Tools Export](/images/map_porting/lumper_entitytools_export.png)